vskbellala/vskbellala.github.io/content/advising/anki/index.md

 I won't highlight all of them due to space, but they are all great!
 The codes for the addons I use are available in the [TL;DR](#tldr).

-* **AMBOSS**: Adds AMBOSS integration directly into Anki, making it easy to look up concepts and connect your cards with relevant AMBOSS resources.
+* **AMBOSS**: Adds AMBOSS integration directly into Anki, making it easy to look up concepts and connect your cards with relevant AMBOSS resources (requires subscription).

 * **AnkiHub**: Lets you subscribe to and collaborate on shared Anki decks, including the AnKing Step Deck (requires subscription).